xiangzhao/travel-impact-model/README.md

   * Premium Economy: 631.49 / 0.845 = 747.33 kg CO<sub>2</sub>
   * Economy = 420.99 / 0.845 = 498.21 kg CO<sub>2</sub>

+[^1] Note we calculate and output first class emissions even when our data suggest there are no first class.

 ## Legal base for model data sharing